yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-29-algebraic-solution-of-the-harmonic-oscillator.md

 ---
-title: "Algebraic Solution of the Harmonic Oscillator"
+title: Algebraic Solution of the Harmonic Oscillator
-description: >-
-  We set up the Schrödinger equation for the harmonic oscillator in quantum mechanics and explore its algebraic solution method.
+description: We set up the Schrödinger equation for the harmonic oscillator in quantum mechanics and explore its algebraic solution method.
 We derive the wave function and energy levels of any stationary state from commutators, canonical commutation relations, and ladder operators.
 categories: [Engineering Physics, Modern Physics]
-tags: [Quantum Mechanics, Schrödinger Equation, Wave Function, Commutator, Ladder Operators]
+tags: [Quantum Mechanics, Schrödinger Equation, Wave Function, Commutator, Ladder
+    Operators]
 math: true
+image: /assets/img/schrodinger-cat-cropped.png
 ---
 ## TL;DR
 > - Any oscillation can be approximated as simple harmonic oscillation if the amplitude is small enough, which makes simple harmonic oscillation significant in physics
 > - Harmonic oscillator: $V(x) = \cfrac{1}{2}kx^2 = \cfrac{1}{2}m\omega^2 x^2$